ad-freiburg/elevant/wikidata-types/README.md

 ## Build a QLever instance and query it for the desired result

-This directory contains a `Makefile`, with which the following sequence of steps can be exeucted with `make all` or even shorter with just `make`.
+This directory contains a `Makefile`, with which the following sequence of steps can be executed with `make all` or even shorter with just `make`.
 When you do that, at the beginning, the name of the Makefile target for each step is shown together with a short explanation.
 You can use these targets to execute one or more steps individually, for example `make start wait gettypes`.